Data security, IG and Toolkit FAQs

 General confidentiality queries

-Q. How often should the pharmacy IG policies and procedures be updated?
+Q. How often should the pharmacy data security policies and procedures be updated?

-A. Once IG policies and procedures are in place, pharmacy contractors should review these annually to ensure they remain relevant and appropriate, for example to ensure they continue to be in line with law in this area.
+Once data security policies and procedures are in place, pharmacy contractors should review these annually to ensure they remain relevant and appropriate, for example to ensure they continue to be in line with law in this area.

 A data breach may trigger the need to review procedures during the year, for example to ensure they take into consideration lessons learned to prevent future breaches.